-- Weekly class attendance is shared in celebration assembly, is on display in school and is reported on the school newsletter. - All the children who have achieved 100% attendance in any one term will receive an excellence certificate for attendance. - If a child has a long-term medical condition and attendance is 100% other than medical appointments, they will also receive an excellence certificate for attendance. - There are further certificates for any child who has 100% attendance for a whole year.
+- Weekly class attendance is shared in celebration assembly, is on display in school and is reported on the school newsletter. - All the children who have achieved 100% attendance in any one term will receive an excellence certificate for attendance. - If a child has a long-term medical condition and attendance is 100% other than medical appointments linked to the long-term condition, they will also receive an excellence certificate for attendance. - There are further certificates for any child who has 100% attendance for a whole year. - If a child's attendance has significantly improved, this will be recognized with a certificate also.